Holland the Ride Way - tourist tours & taxi services

 Oil refineries, chemical factories, container transshipment, transshipment of ore, fruitdock, distriparks, centre for fire prevention, sludgedeposit

-The Slufter for polluted dredgings, and many more other activities are concentrated in an area of partly reclaimed land.
+The Slufter for polluted dredgings, and many more other activities are concentrated in an area of partly reclaimed land, Maasvlakte 1.

 Photo gallery